alethiometer/CodePath-Cybersecurity/README.md

 In 2017, the team behind CodePath.com founded CodePath.org to eliminate educational inequity in technical education starting with college C.S. education.
 [1]

 This repository stores some of the methods, functions, and pages implemented for various exercises in the Cybersecurity Technology Fellow training.
+See alternate branches for code organized by training unit.

 [1] codepath.org/about